-The Trust considers investment transactions to be the receipt of ETH for Share creations or payment of expenses in ETH.
-At this time, the Trust is not accepting redemption requests from Shareholders.
-The Trust records its investment transactions on a trade date basis and changes in fair value are reflected as net change in unrealized appreciation (depreciation) on investments.
+The Trust considers investment transactions to be the receipt of ETC for Share creations and the delivery of ETC for Share redemptions (if a redemption program were to be established) or for payment of expenses in ETC. The Trust records its investment transactions on a trade date basis and changes in fair value are reflected as net change in unrealized appreciation or depreciation on investments.
 Realized gains and losses are calculated using an average cost method.
-Realized gains and losses are recognized in connection with transactions including settling obligations for the Sponsor's Fee in ETH.
+Realized gains and losses are recognized in connection with transactions including settling obligations for the Sponsor's Fee in ETC.